zkMeLabs/zkme-did-registry/README.md

 - `getOwner()` : the method getOwner helps one to fetch the current owner of the contract.

-- `getTotalNumberOfDIDs()` : the method getTotalNumberOfDIDs helps one to fetch the total number of DIDs ever written on Zkme Ledger, with the number of currently active DIDs.
+- `getTotalNumberOfDIDs()` : the method getTotalNumberOfDIDs helps one to fetch the total number of DIDs ever written on zkMe Ledger, with the number of currently active DIDs.

-- `getTotalNumberOfDeletedDIDs()`: the method getTotalNumberOfDeletedDIDs helps one fetch the total number of DIDs deleted from Zkme Ledger.
+- `getTotalNumberOfDeletedDIDs()`: the method getTotalNumberOfDeletedDIDs helps one fetch the total number of DIDs deleted from zkMe Ledger.

 - `getDIDDOcByIndex(uint256)` : The method getDIDDOcByIndex helps,to resolve DID document by index.

 ## Example ethers code

-Using ethers, the following illustrates how one can interact with ZkmeDidRegistry contract, from client side application.
+Using ethers, the following illustrates how one can interact with zkMeDidRegistry contract, from client side application.

 ## Loading the Contract